 My parents had a small wedding at Grandma Flavel’s house in Akron just before Dad was inducted into the army.
-My sister and I have few photos of the wedding, and what we do have are of family only.
+My sister and I have few photos of the wedding, of family only.
 There doesn’t appear to have been much of a reception.
 Perhaps this is due to the war.
 I see photos of the mothers, but none of the rest of the families.
 Why is this?

 What I know about Dad I learned from Mom.

 He never talked of his past, or anything else, for that matter.
 The only time he spoke to Diann or me was to discipline us.

 She excused his behavior because his dad abandoned the family when he was young.
 “That’s why he’s this way.
 That and the war—he wasn’t like this before the war.”
 She showed me a letter he wrote to me (I was a baby) when he was in the army.
 He had beautiful handwriting.
 I couldn’t believe the words were his, they were so caring and full of love.
 I have never known that man—two sides of the same coin.

 I recall what his sister, Esther, said to Mom about his temper.
 He was never in the fighting, as he was a staff sergeant accountant sent to Japan after they surrendered.
 His superiors offered him a commission if he would remain in Japan.
 They would bring his family over.
 He refused, left the army and came home to Ohio where he bought a house in Portage Lakes on the GI bill, and moved our family there.

 According to Mom, Dad’s siblings looked up to him because he was the oldest.